 An accused student or complainant may appeal the final decision of an administrative hearing officer, Peer Review Board, or University Student Conduct Board.
 All appeals must be submitted to the Office of Student Conduct in writing within seven (7) business days of written notification of the hearing results.
-The imposition of sanctions will remain in effect during the appeal proceedings, unless the dean of students determines otherwise.
+The imposition of sanctions will remain in effect during the appeal proceedings, unless the Dean of Student Experience determines otherwise.

 Please refer to the Appeal Form which is attached to all notice of sanction letters.